 MOCA Toronto’s new home in the historic Tower Automotive Building is in the heart of the Lower Junction Triangle.
 The museum inhabits the first five floors of the building, built in 1919 as an aluminium factory and originally one of Toronto’s tallest towers.
-The 10-story structure is known for its art deco architecture with fluted columns and industrial barn doors, which have been restored and a now a defining feature of the museum space.
+The 10-story structure is known for its unique architecture with fluted columns and industrial barn doors, which have been restored and a now a defining feature of the museum space.

 Come explore MOCA Toronto and our creative neighbourhood.